- Russell Crowe

 Gladiator filming location: the bloody battle in ‘Germania’: Bourne Wood, near Farnham, Surrey

 The savage opening battle, set in ‘Germania’, was staged at The Bourne near Farnham, Surrey.
 The story that filming caused ructions among environmentalists after swathes of forest were cleared seems to be a media concoction – this was an area scheduled for clearing by the Forestry Commission.
-The clearing, south of Dene Lane, of Tilford Road, southeast of Farnham, was revisited in 2009 by Ridley Scott and Russell Crowe for the castle and village sets in Robin Hood.
+The clearing, south of Dene Lane, off Tilford Road, southeast of Farnham, was revisited in 2009 by Ridley Scott and Russell Crowe for the castle and village sets in Robin Hood.
+More recently, the forest became the muddy battlefield of WWI for Steven Spielberg’s War Horse and saw Marvel’s hammer-wielding superhero battling inhuman hordes in Thor: The Dark World.

 The African town, where Maximus (Crowe) is sold into slavery, is Aït Ben Haddou, near Ouarzazate in Morocco.
 Director Ridley Scott returned to the same locale to film Holy Land scenes for Kingdom of Heaven.